 The training and induction provided for new Governors will depend on their existing experience.
 All Governors are given an Induction Pack which details their roles and responsibilities as well as the training, which is available to them, both in-house and by external providers.
-The Academy's Governors also have access to the induction training provided for Governors by the Local Authority and National Governors Association.
+The Academy's Governors also have access to the induction training provided for Governors by the Local Authority and The Key for School Governors.
 Governors also act as mentors for new colleagues.